vyctorbh/shipyard-deploy/readme.md

-# NOTE: the agent is no longer used in Shipyard v2.
+# NOTE: this is no longer used in Shipyard v2.
 This repository is left here for legacy purposes.

+See http://shipyard-project.com for v2 information.

 # Shipyard Deploy
 This will deploy a componentized Shipyard stack on your Docker host.
 It will